AndreasTusche/antu-photo/README.md

 * Archiving - Put the files in a safe place and never touch again.
 * Browsing  - Have all images in a catalogue with metadata.

-'Editing' is not part of the workflow because the working files and results are just a different kind of input to the workflow again.
+'Editing' is not part of the workflow because the working files and results are again just a different kind of input to the workflow.